gdbroman/broman.blog/category/literary.md

 permalink: /literary/
 ---

-A bunch of poems, and some fiction.
+A bunch of poems, dialogues and some fiction.